Go Shiozaki: Early life

 After graduating from high school, he failed to take the police recruitment exam and lived a freeter life while attending a civil servant prep school.
 One day, he heard on TV that Mitsuharu Misawa, the founder of Pro Wrestling Noah said, "Anyone can be a professional wrestler if he has the guts."
-One day while reading the back of the "Weekly Wrestling" magazine, he saw an article about Kenta Koabayashi (later KENTA).
+One day while reading the back of the "Weekly Wrestling" magazine, he saw an article about Kenta Kobayashi (later KENTA).
 The article would mention that Kobayashi had passed the AJPW rookie test, without having any background in martial arts, something Shiozaki was lacking as well.
 Go would later mention that this article would inspire him, and this was when he began thinking of becoming a professional wrestler.

 Professional wrestling career

 Pro Wrestling Noah (2003–2012)

 Shiozaki entered the Pro Wrestling Noah dojo in 2003 and according to the commentators from the event Universal Uproar, was the only man to graduate in his class as well as being the youngest wrestler on the roster.
 Following his debut, Shiozaki became a protégé of the legendary Kenta Kobashi.
 Shiozaki and Kobashi formed a very successful tag team and the biggest match the two had as a team was a losing effort against Kensuke Sasaki and his own protégé, Katsuhiko Nakajima.
 The match reached critical acclaim, being given a near-perfect rating from the Wrestling Observer Newsletter.

 In the beginning of 2006, Shiozaki fractured his jaw against Kenta.
 Following his recovery, he began wrestling matches against the biggest names of the company and despite losing to them, he would put forth a valiant effort against them, similar to how Kobashi competed in All Japan Pro Wrestling.
 After Kobashi was forced out of action due to cancer, Shiozaki teamed briefly with Tamon Honda but was again defeated by Noah's top wrestlers until he finally broke his losing streak by pinning Ricky Marvin.

 In late April 2007, Shiozaki represented Noah in the prestigious King of Europe Cup.
 He defeated Real Quality Wrestling representative Martin Stone in the first round before falling to Pro Wrestling Guerrilla representative Davey Richards in the quarterfinals.

 Shiozaki returned to Noah in mid-2009 and gained a significant push as Mitsuharu Misawa's new tag team partner.
 They soon won the Global Tag League in May and thus became the top contenders to the GHC Tag Team Championship.
 During their title match on June 13 against champions Akitoshi Saito and Bison Smith, Misawa suffered a cervical spinal cord trauma during the match after receiving a belly to back suplex from Saito.
 After Misawa remained motionless following the suplex, officials quickly tended to him before he was taken to a hospital, where he died later on.